About this mod

 You can also reset companions back to the way they were before any changes were made.

-In addition, the Character Sheet provides a way to view companions' spells and abilities as well as creature type levels; the "Special" list shows you current contracts (Assassin class) and bounties (Bounty Hunter class).
+In addition, the Character Sheet provides a way to view or forget companions' spells and abilities as well as creature type levels; the "Special" list shows you information related to certain special classes/types.
+(Bounties, Contracts, Deliveries etc.)

 Through the character sheet, NPCs can be told to avoid training ONE of their skills when leveling up.
 So if you want to avoid leveling up Speechcraft when your NPC levels up, set Speechcraft as their "Ignored Skill" and they will instead roll a different skill to train.